ORAL lesions and skin rashes are an "important" manifestation of COVID-19, according to evidence published in the British Journal of Dermatology.

 A study conducted in Spain of 666 COVID-19 patients with mild to moderate pneumonia being treated during the pandemic’s peak in Madrid found that 46 per cent had some form of mucocutaneous manifestation.

 Skin problems on the hands and feet were particularly common (40 per cent), as well as findings inside the mouth (26 per cent).
-The most common hand and foot issue was diffuse skin peeling (25%), and most common issue found in the mouth was transient lingual papillitis, also known as lie bumps, characterised by the appearance of small red or white bumps on the tongue.
+The most common hand and foot issue was diffuse skin peeling (25 per cent), and most common issue found in the mouth was transient lingual papillitis, also known as lie bumps, characterised by the appearance of small red or white bumps on the tongue.

 Other dermatological manifestations were seen in a minority of patients, including urticaria (6.9 per cent), rash (2.9 per cent) and vesicular eruptions (1.6 per cent).